 By utilizing an all-in-one business management system, your data is not only decentralized and duplicated across servers, it's backed by world-class cybersecurity professionals.
-Sure, your computer's firewall is great-but having that firewall and a cybersecurity infrastructure tailored to your business's needs will prevent any malicious actors from disrupting your business.
+Sure, your computer's firewall is great-but having that firewall and a cybersecurity infrastructure tailored to your business's needs will prevent any malicious actors or local system malfunctions from disrupting your business.